HydroProtocol/hydro-sdk-wallets/README.md

 - `getAccount(state, accountID)` Return the corresponding account
 - `getSelectedAccount(state)` Return the selected account
 - `getAccounts(state)` Return all available accounts
+- `getSelectedAccountWallet(state)` Return the wallet of selected account
+- `getWallet(state, type)` Return the wallet of corresponding account

 ### Action creators

 These functions are redux action creators.
 You need to dispatch the result to store.

 - `selectAccount(accountID)` Change Selected Account
-- `unlockBrowserLocalAccount(accountID, password)` Unlock a browser local wallet
+- `unlockBrowserWalletAccount(accountID, password)` Unlock a browser local wallet
 - `showWalletModal()` Show the wallets modal
 - `hideWalletModal()` Hide the wallets modal